 Have you ever wondered where the tradition of winemaking began?
-Wine has been produced for thousands of centuries, but the actual root of wine remained a bit of a mystery.
-In order to really understand the history of winemaking, you need to take a trip to the wineries of Georgia (the country!).
+Wine has been produced for thousands of centuries, but the actual root of wine remains a bit of a mystery.
+In order to get a glimpse into the ancient history of winemaking, you need to take a trip to the wineries of Georgia (the country!).

 It is widely believed that the tradition of winemaking began in the country of Georgia, as long ago as 8,000 years.
 Archaeological discoveries in Georgia suggest that grape juice was being fermented and turned into wine as early as 4000 BC in clay jars called qvevri that were stored underground.
 It is this incredible history that led the area to be designated a UNESCO World Heritage Site.